 They asked each group to sample some candy from each bowl and rate it.
 They were encouraged to eat as many candies as they’d like to achieve a “definite rating."

 After each group of women had eaten the candy, the researchers weighed the bowls to measure the difference.

 Self-compassion group — ate 28 grams of candy

-Self-guilt group —- ate 70 grams of candy
+“Feel guilty” group — ate 70 grams of candy

-Feeling guilty led to almost 3x more binging!Since then, researchers have repeated similar experiments to test our guilty reactions and come up with shockingly consistent results.
+Feeling guilty led to almost 3x more binging!Since then, researchers have repeated similar experiments with consistent results.

 Feeling guilty always leads to letting loose.